sonic-visualiser/sonic-visualiser/COMPILE_macos.md

 $ ninja -C build
 ```

-### 4. Running Sonic Visualiser from the build directory
+### 1.4.
+Run Sonic Visualiser from the build directory

 If the build succeeds, you should now have all the necessary
 executables in the `build` directory.
 They are not yet in the form of